 May 15, 2019 | 4:30 to 5:30 p.m. | Stone-Robinson Elementary School

-JMU will host an interest meeting for its Educational Leadership programs, including its M.Ed. and certificate options, on Tuesday, November 27, from 4:30 to 5:30 p.m. in the Stone-Robinson Elementary School library.
-There is a possibility, based on interest, that a cohort program will start in January with courses offered in ACPS and held one night each week.
-Continue reading
+James Madison University (JMU) will host an interest meeting for its Educational Leadership programs, including its M.Ed. and certificate options, on Wednesday, May 15, from 4:30 to 5:30 p.m. in the Stone-Robinson Elementary School library.
+JMU is hoping to start a new cohort program in late August (or possibly January) in the Charlottesville area.
+View the program brochure »

 The Community Attention Youth Internship Program (CAYIP) is seeking applications from local youth ages 14-21 to participate in a paid internship experience for six weeks this summer.
 Participants learn practical workplace readiness skills through hands-on learning in a variety of career paths, including government services, culinary arts, child care, elderly care, landscaping, cosmetology, and customer service.
 They also identify their strengths and connect to other positive adult mentors in the community.
 Youth are expected to work 20 hours per week for the six-week program.